Mulpeter91/Github-Actionman/README.md

 I love a pint of Guinness with a glass of Midleton and end the night on a Whiskey Sour.
 ```
 A useful command to inspect available environment variables within a step is `run: env`.
-Notice that the below output does not contain `BEST_COCKTAIL` because it was defind and scoped to the previous step.
+Notice that the below output does not contain `BEST_COCKTAIL` because it was defined and scoped to the previous step.
 ```
 ...